ORIX: Orchestration of RIS with xApps for Smart Wireless Factory Environments: Implementation Considerations and Practical Challenges

 \subsubsection{Reflection Amplitude Model}

 In much of the existing RIS literature, the reflections from RIS elements are often assumed to be lossless.
 However, this assumption does not reflect the characteristics of practical RIS hardware, where amplitude degradation is commonly observed.
-In our algorithm, we explicitly account for this limitation by adopting the following practical model\cite{abeywickrama2020intelligent}:

-Here, $\rho_{\min}\!\ge 0$ defines the minimum achievable reflection amplitude, $\xi\!\ge 0$ introduces a horizontal shift to the phase-dependent response, and $\omega\!\ge 0$ adjusts the steepness of the transition in the amplitude response curve.
-This model captures the amplitude degradation often observed in practical RIS hardware when the phase shift deviates from certain optimal points.
-Notably, when $\omega=0$, the model reduces to the ideal case where $\rho_i(\theta_i)=1$ for all $\theta_i$, representing a lossless reflection.
-The parameters $\rho_{\min}$, $\xi$, and $\omega$ are typically determined based on the specific hardware design and can be estimated using empirical measurements and curve-fitting techniques.
-In our algorithms, we consider the RIS design in~\cite{jung2021optimality}, where $\rho_{\min}=0.2$, $\xi=0.43\pi$, and $\omega=1.6$.
+In the implemented algorithms, this limitation is explicitly accounted for by adopting the practical model provided in \cite[eq.
+(5)]{abeywickrama2020intelligent}.
+This model captures the amplitude loss observed when the phase shift deviates from certain optimal points.
+The model parameters are typically determined by the specific hardware design and can be estimated from empirical measurements and curve-fitting techniques.
+ORIX adapts the RIS model parameters as in \cite{jung2021optimality}.
+In addition, the mutual coupling between RIS elements is neglected, as its effect becomes negligible when the inter-element spacing is at least half the wavelength, which is satisfied in the ORIX.